Skip to main content

 Mesopotamia

 In the Akkadian Epic of Gilgamesh, famine is invoked in an address to one of the gods: «Instead of your bringing on the Flood, would that famine had occurred to slay the land!» (1989KovacsMG:103).
-The standard version of the «Epic of Gilgamesh», first written in the Old Babylonian period (1800-1600 BCE) (1989KovacsMG:xxii).
+The standard version of the «Epic of Gilgamesh» was first written in the Old Babylonian period (1800–1600 BCE) (1989KovacsMG:xxii).

 1 And there was a famine in the land, beside the first famine that was in the days of Abraham ; and Isaac went unto Abimelech, the king of the Phihstines, unto Gerar.
 2 And the Lord appeared unto him, and said, Go not down into Egypt; dwell in the land which I shall tell thee of 3 Sojourn in this land, and I will be with thee, and will bless thee ; for unto thee, and unto thy seed, will I give all these countries, and I will perform the oath which I swore unto Abraham thy father ; … 10 And Abimelech said, What is this thou hast done unto us ?
 How easily might one of the people have lain with thy wife, and thou wouldst have brought guiltiness upon us.
 11 And Abimelech charged all his people, saying, He that toucheth this man or his wife shall surely be put to death. … 24 And the Lord appeared unto him the same night, and said, I am the God of Abrarham thy father; fear not, for I am with thee, and I will bless thee, and multiply thy seed for the sake of Abraham my servant.

-Alimentary and Intoxicational Delirium.
+Alimentary and Intoxicational Delirium

-A similarity is observed in the clinical descriptions of altered consciousness, which may result from severe exhaustion (hypoglycemia) or systemic intoxication during infectious diseases (such as typhoid fever), leading to productive delusional symptoms and hallucinatory experiences..
+A similarity is observed in the clinical descriptions of altered consciousness, which may result from severe exhaustion (hypoglycemia) or systemic intoxication during infectious diseases (such as typhoid fever), leading to productive delusional symptoms and hallucinatory experiences.

 Mesopotamia

 In the Akkadian «Epic of Gilgamesh», the ailing hero speaks in a state of delirium: «Enkidu raised his eyes, ... and spoke to the door as if it were human: "You stupid wooden door, with no ability to understand ... !
 Already at 20 leagues I selected the wood for you, until I saw the towering Cedar ...
 Your wood was without compare in my eyes".» (1989KovacsMG:60).
-The standard version of the «Epic of Gilgamesh», first written in the Old Babylonian period (1800-1600 BCE) (1989KovacsMG:xxii).
+The standard version of the «Epic of Gilgamesh» was first written in the Old Babylonian period (1800–1600 BCE) (1989KovacsMG:xxii).
+Notably, the biblical narrative may reflect a state of cognitive confusion (altered consciousness) resulting from hypoglycemia due to severe food shortages.

 1 And there was a famine in the land, beside the first famine that was in the days of Abraham ; and Isaac went unto Abimelech, the king of the Phihstines, unto Gerar.
 2 And the Lord appeared unto him, and said, Go not down into Egypt; dwell in the land which I shall tell thee of 3 Sojourn in this land, and I will be with thee, and will bless thee ; for unto thee, and unto thy seed, will I give all these countries, and I will perform the oath which I swore unto Abraham thy father ; … 10 And Abimelech said, What is this thou hast done unto us ?
 How easily might one of the people have lain with thy wife, and thou wouldst have brought guiltiness upon us.
 11 And Abimelech charged all his people, saying, He that toucheth this man or his wife shall surely be put to death. … 24 And the Lord appeared unto him the same night, and said, I am the God of Abrarham thy father; fear not, for I am with thee, and I will bless thee, and multiply thy seed for the sake of Abraham my servant.

-Nosological consistency.
+Nosological Consistency

 There is a parallel in the recording of specific cognitive distortions (auditory hallucinations or delirium) as symptoms of central nervous system damage.